wp-plugins/wp-spamshield/readme.txt

 Use if trackback spam is excessive.
 It is recommended that you don't use this option unless you are experiencing an extreme spam attack.

 **Disable pingbacks.**
 Use if pingback spam is excessive.
 The disadvantage is a reduction of communication between blogs.
-When blogs ping each other, it's like saying "Hi, I just wrote about you" and disabling these pingbacks eliminates that ability.
+When blogs ping each other, it's like saying "Hi, I just wrote about you", and disabling these pingbacks eliminates that ability.
 It is recommended that you don't use this option unless you are experiencing an extreme spam attack.

 **Help promote WP-SpamShield?**
 This places a small link under the comments and contact form, letting others know what's blocking spam on your blog.
 This plugin is provided for free, so this is much appreciated.
 It's a small way you can give back and let others know about WP-SpamShield.